 57. JORDANY VALDESPIN, 2012-2013

 It’s been a while since they made Characters of the Game like they used to, but in 2012 and ’13, Jordany Valdespin presented himself as a throwback, whether he meant to or not.
 At bat, he was lightning in a bottle, setting the Met season record for pinch homers (5) as a rookie.
 In the field, he could be called versatile, posting perfect percentages at four positions, if a dreadful one (.727) as a shortstop.
 He swiped ten bases in 2012 despite playing fewer than a hundred games.
 Jordany’s real calling card, though, was his no [bleeps] given personality, starting with the exuberant statement he offered Kevin Burkhardt after his first game-winning hit: “I’m ‘The Man’ right now.”
 In context, he wasn’t inaccurate.
-Amid the niceties of baseball protocol, however, it came off as a little gauche, but if you can back it up, you can say you want.
+Amid the niceties of baseball protocol, however, it came off as a little gauche, but if you can back it up, you can say what you want.
 Across two seasons, it became progressively harder for JV1, as he liked to be known, to let his game do his talking.
 Valdespin would get thrown at by opposing pitchers and not have a Met immediately retaliate on his behalf.
 The celebratory pie-in-the-face he received for an extra-inning grand slam seemed to land a little hard.
 A t-shirt of his was sliced to ribbons by anonymous clubhouse vandals.
 There was also the matter of his decision to not wear a cup in a Spring Training game…with Justin Verlander pitching and coming, shall we say, inside.
 By the middle of 2013, the lightning in the bottle was losing its fizz and after a testy exchange of NSFW words with Terry Collins, Jordany Valdespin could be termed an ex-Met right now.

 56. ERIC YOUNG, Jr., 2013-2014; 2015